robel-codes/Employee-CMS/README.md

   ## Repository Description
   ###### [Back to Table of Contents](#table-of-contents)
   Employee-CMS is a command-line application built strictly through node.js.
-It allows bussiness owners to view and manage the departments, roles, and employees in the company so that owners can organie and plan their business.
+It allows bussiness owners to view and manage the departments, roles, and employees in the company so that owners can organize and plan their business.
   ---

   ## Table of Contents